Bourn23/doc2table/README.md

 - Markdown caching for fast re-extraction without re-upload

 **Key Technologies:**
+- NVIDIA NIM for embedding and reranking and llm generation
+- Amazon AWS for cloud services hosting the NIM models, backend, and frontend, storage
 - OpenAI Agents SDK for agentic coordination
-- NVIDIA NIM for embedding and reranking and high-quality generation

 ---